Translation of the Final Fantasy IV Documents on Settings Book

 A Cavalcade of Varied Vehicles

-FF vehicles are typified by the airship.
+Vehicle in Final Fantasy are typified by the airship.
 Each and every time a new type of vehicle appears, it makes the adventure more enjoyable and less of a hassle.
 This game is no exception; many different vehicles are introduced to fulfill player expectations.
-There are, of course, vehicles heretofore unseen, and even the beloved airship gets some power-ups.
+There are, of course, vehicles heretofore unseen, and even the beloved airship gets some upgrades.
 Several types of vehicles await the player - and they can even evolve in the course of the game itself.

 Caption [the Hover Ship moving over the shoals]: The "Hover Ship", making its debut.
 It can smoothly glide not only over land but the shoals as well.